Our Approach

 Board Member

 Vanessa Berry (she/her) holds a master’s degree in Sustainability Science from Unity College, and a bachelor's degree in Education from the University of Maine at Farmington.
-Perfectly blending her background in education and environmental sustainability in solid waste management, she serves as the Sustainable Maine Outreach Coordinator for the Natural Resources Council of Maine, where she builds relationships with waste professionals, educators, community organizations, and groups across the state to reduce waste and support Maine’s solid waste hierarchy through grants, education, and local and statewide policies.
+Perfectly blending her background in education and environmental sustainability in solid waste management, she serves as the Sustainable Maine Program Manager for the Natural Resources Council of Maine, where she builds relationships with waste professionals, educators, community organizations, and groups across the state to reduce waste and support Maine’s solid waste hierarchy through grants, education, and local and statewide policies.
 She joined the MRRA Board in October 2021 and currently serves on the Education Committee.

 George Buswell